napari-organoid-counter

 Intended Audience & Supported Data

 This plugin has been developed and tested with 2D CZI microscopy images of lunch organoids.
-The images had been previously converted from a 3D stack to 2D using an extended focus algorithm.
+The images have been previously converted from a 3D stack to 2D using an extended focus algorithm.
+This plugin only supports single channel grayscale images.
 This plugin may be used as a baseline for developers who wish to extend the plugin to work with other types of input images and/or improve the detection algorithm.

 Dependencies